creativepure360/tools.creative.pure360.com--template-builder/README.md

 ###### Note:

 The code is still incomplete.
-Currently, when single clicking a component on the build column, it only displays all editable texts.
+Currently, when single clicking a component on the build column, it only displays all editable texts on the console.

 ###### To do: